The Voice of the Anti-Imperialist Movement from

 13 March 2023

-As the writers point out little has been written about the RCP-USA so not much is known for the newer generation of revolutionaries, some of the members of our organization however have some experience with the RCP-USA and have debated and struggled with them for a couple of decades over their neo-colonial line toward Aztlán to no avail.
+As the writers point out little has been written about the RCP-USA so not much is known for the newer generation of revolutionaries.
+Some of the members of our organization however have experience with the RCP-USA and have debated and struggled with them for a couple of decades over their neo-colonial line toward Aztlán to no avail.
 Their failure to recognize the existence of the Chican@ Nation has led us to label them as a revisionist party to say the least.
 So this paper was welcoming and a way for our comrades to sum up this relic of a distorted past called the RCP-USA.

 The writers list the Socialist Party of America (SP) and the Industrial Workers of the World (IWW) as the forerunners to communist organization in the United $tates.
-It should also be noted that white supremacy and language barriers hindered the recruitment of Chican@s or other raza, into these organizations.
+It should also be noted that white supremacy and language barriers hindered the recruitment of Chican@s, or other raza, into these organizations.
 It is interesting that 100 years later white supremacy continues to affect the line of many multi-national organizations like the IWW, especially when they attempt to put our national interests on the back burner while accusing us of wanting to put our nation first.
-It is not that we simply want to put the national struggle to the forefront for some subjective reward, we do so as revolutionary nationalists because we have determined that the principle contradiction is between the oppressed nations vs the oppressor nation.
+It is not that we simply want to put the national struggle to the forefront for some subjective reward, we do so as revolutionary nationalists because we have determined that the principle contradiction is between the oppressed nations and the oppressor nation.
 A people cannot be free to determine their future if they are suffering from oppression.

-As noted in this paper the early days of the communist movement in the United $tates had a proletariat that was “substantially immigrant”, today we see the same with the proletariat being mainly migrant workers particularly from Mexico.
+As noted in this paper, the early days of the communist movement in the United $tates had a proletariat that was “substantially immigrant”, today we see the same with the proletariat being mainly migrant workers, particularly those from Mexico.
 This seems to make the vanguard’s job easier organizationally.
 Back then there was a proletariat of various migrants from various countries, including many from Europe, so a communist vanguard role would have been to create agit/prop material in these various languages in an attempt to raise consciousness in these populations.
 We see the Chican@ nations role as key in today’s environment where the proletariat is largely Mexican@ and from Central and South America making Aztlán’s job of uniting the Brown exploited workers under the Chican@ leadership much easier than any other national organization.
 The trail of liberation on these shores is Brown.

 At one point the issue of Black oppression was addressed in this paper, noting that the communist movement of this time essentially dropped the ball and: